Samantha Power: Views on Israel

 Chemi Shalev wrote that individuals have described Power as being pro-Palestinian and anti-Israeli, on the basis of statements which she made in a 2002 interview with Harry Kreisler.
-When asked what advice she would give to the president if either the Israelis or the Palestinians looked "like they might be moving towards genocide", Power said that the United States might consider the deployment of a "mammoth protection force" to monitor developments between the Israelis and Palestinians, characterizing it as a regrettable but necessary "imposition of a solution on unwilling parties" and "the lesser of evils."
+When asked what advice she would give to the president if either the Israelis or the Palestinians looked "like they might be moving towards genocide", Power said that the United States might consider the deployment of a "mammoth protection force" to monitor developments between the Israelis and Palestinians, characterizing it as a regrettable but necessary "imposition of a solution".
 She clarified that remark on several occasions, including in an interview with Haaretz correspondent Shmuel Rosner in August 2008.

 In July 2014, Power expressed support for Israel's right to defend itself during the 2014 Israel–Gaza conflict.

 In December 2016, she expressed support for the Obama administration's refusal to veto a resolution against Israeli settlements in occupied territories.
 Power told the 15-member U.N.
 Security Council: "Israeli settlement activity in territories occupied in 1967 undermines Israel's security, harms the viability of a negotiated two-state outcome, and erodes prospects for peace and stability in the region."